OpenBB-finance/OpenBB/website/content/cli/quickstart.md

 Parameters are all defined through the same pattern, `--argument`, followed by a space, and then the value.

 If the parameter is a boolean (true/false), there is no value to enter.
-Adding the `--argument` flags the pararmeter to be the opposite of its default state.
+Adding the `--argument` flags the parameter to be the opposite of its default state.

 :::danger
 The use of positional arguments (i.e, `historical AAPL --start_date 2024-01-01`) is not currently supported.